mathie/PivotPad/README.markdown

 which is the first thing we'll need to do with the API to get a working token to get the rest of the information!

+## Workflow for retrieving from PT

+* Make initial request with username and password to retrieve valid API token.
+  If this fails, prompt the user for their username and password.

+* When it succeeds, record the active API token for the remainder of the session.

+* Request a list of projects.

+* When the list of projects come back, parse and display the list of projects in the UI.

+* Then, in the background, potentially in parallel, grab a list of all the stories for each project.